wp-plugins/woocommerce-products-quick-view/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =
+Maintenance Update.
+1 Bug fix for full compatibility with PHP caching plugins and full compatibility with WordPress version 4.2.1

 = 1.2.2 =
 Maintenance upgrade.
 Code tweaks for full compatibility with WordPress 4.2.0 and WooCommerce 2.3.8